 I travel full time with my family, house sitting here and there along the way.
-My husband Rob and I both do freelance work online, while home schooling our seven-year-old son Malik, as we travel.
+My husband Rob and I both do freelance work online, while home schooling our son Malik, as we travel.

-We know firsthand, if you’re a family planning a sabbatical, round the world trip, or extended travel, no matter the term, education for the kids is always a concern.
+We know first hand, if you’re a family planning a round the world trip, a sabbatical, or extended travel, no matter the term, education for the kids is always a concern.

 Edventures – Learning on The Road

 As it is now, more and more families seem to be taking long-term trips (aptly called “edventures”), where kids learn on the road.

 One obstacle that parents face when considering pulling their kids out of school to go on a long-term trip, is figuring out how to facilitate learning for their children while traveling.
 Many things influence how to approach “edventuring”.
 Like the age of the kids, length of time away and possible state or federal accountability.